Ludwig van Beethoven

-After 1810, increasingly less socially involved as his hearing loss worsened, Beethoven composed many of his most admired works, including his last three symphonies, mature chamber music and the late piano sonatas.
-His only opera, Fidelio, first performed in 1805, was extensively revised to its final version in 1814.
-He composed the Missa solemnis between 1819 and 1823 and his final Symphony, No. 9, the first major example of a choral symphony, between 1822 and 1824.
-His late string quartets, including the Grosse Fuge, of 1825–1826 are among his final achievements.
+His late period (1812–1827) included some of his most innovative works.
+His Missa solemnis and his final symphony, the Ninth, premiered in 1824.
+The latter was the first major example of a choral symphony.
+His Diabelli Variations and late piano sonatas, particularly the Hammerklavier, are summits of the keyboard literature.
+His late string quartets, including the Große Fuge, of 1825–1826, are considered pinnacles of the genre.
 After several months of illness, which left him bedridden, Beethoven died on 26 March 1827 at the age of 56.